Game Boy · Action Platformer

 About this game

 Released in 1990, Gargoyle's Quest put players in control of Firebrand — the flying demon gargoyle enemy from Ghosts 'n Goblins — in a standalone adventure.
 Mixing RPG overworld navigation with action platformer stages, it gave a villain a hero's journey long before the concept became fashionable.
 Firebrand's ability to cling to walls and glide gave the game a movement system unlike any contemporary Game Boy title.
-It remains one of the most creative and overlooked games in the early Game Boy library.
+Produced by Tokuro Fujiwara and featuring early compositions by Yoko Shimomura — one of her first major Game Boy credits — the game remains one of the most creative and overlooked pieces of the early Game Boy library.

 Key Features